-340. Advanced Topics in Plant Biology - An in-depth study of specialized topics in botany such as plant anatomy, plant breeding systems, plant molecular systematics, and ecophysiology of plants.
-Two lectures and one 3-hour laboratory per week.
-Prerequisites: all three core courses in biology.
+340. Advanced Topics in Plant Biology - An in-depth study of specialized topics in botany such as plant anatomy, plant breeding systems, plant molecular systematics,

 Four Credits Li Fall Semester, Odd Years

 343. Vascular Plant Systematics - A study of the biology, evolutionary relationships and identification of selected families of vascular plants, and the principles of plant classification.
 The laboratory will involve field work and concentrate on the local flora.
 Two lectures and one 3-hour laboratory per week.
 Additional out-of-class hours are required.
 Prerequisites: all three core courses in biology.